-While there was a 5% decrease in the number of mice, this contrasts with an increase in other species including zebrafish, domestic fowl, guinea pigs, dogs, primates and rabbits.
+There was a 10% decrease in the number of mice, as well as a decline in species including dogs, cats, rabbits and primates.

 Lack of transparency

 But while the statistics reveal basic information such as the numbers of animals used, where they were bred, and rank their level of suffering, the reliability of the annual statistics is under intense scrutiny.

 Little is known about what life is actually like for each of those animals in a laboratory.